 This article is part of a series that looks at some seasonal themes in classical Chinese medicine.
 In particular, we are looking at the season's associations with the five phase elements and how those can help us understand and take care of our bodies.
 You can read about spring, summer, late summer and winter.
-Read below to learn about SPRING!
+Read below to learn about AUTUMN!

 The wheel of the year continues to turn, and the seasons are shifting as well.
 Fall is here, and this is the season of Metal 金 in the five element or five phase system.
 If you're interested, you can read my last article about the late summer season and the Earth phase element.

 The phrase above captures the essence of the Metal element.
 Fall is a time when the abundant sun and energy of the summer starts decreasing and plants die back.
 Deciduous trees’ leaves turn color, and then the trees let go of those leaves.
 Everything that can be released, is, so that plants and animals can conserve energy and have resources to survive the winter.